MobilityData/gtfs-realtime-bindings/java/UPDATING.md

 #### Every release

-1. Create a new branch from the `master` branch and use it to push a commit to change to release version.
+1. Create a new branch from the `master` branch and use it to push a commit to change to release version (i.e., without the `-SNAPSHOT`).
 2. Open a PR with this release version and merge it in the `master` branch.
+3. Create a tag with the name and release version `gtfs-realtime-bindings-java-[X].[Y].[Z]` (Note the addition of `-java`)
-3. Create a new branch from the `master` branch and use it to push a commit to change to the next snapshot version.
+4. Create a new branch from the `master` branch and use it to push a commit to change to the next snapshot version (e.g., from `0.0.1` to `0.0.2-SNAPSHOT`).
-4. Open a PR with this snapshot version and merge it in the `master` branch.
+5. Open a PR with this snapshot version and merge it in the `master` branch.